JuliaLang/julia/doc/manual/parallel-computing.rst

 A ``BufferStream`` is an in-memory ``IOBuffer`` which behaves like an ``IO`` - it is a stream which can be handled asynchronously.

-Folder ``examples/clustermanager/0mq`` is an example of using ZeroMQ to connect Julia workers in a star topology with a 0MQ broker in the middle.
+Folder ``examples/clustermanager/0mq`` contains an example of using ZeroMQ to connect Julia workers in a star topology with a 0MQ broker in the middle.
 Note: The Julia processes are still all *logically* connected to each other - any worker can message any other worker directly without any awareness of 0MQ being used as the transport layer.